maplibre/maplibre-gl-js/developer-guides/globe.md

 because globe and mercator projections converge at high zoom levels, and around level 12 they are already very close.

-The transition animation is implemented in the shader, in `interpolateProjection` function in `src/shaders/_projection_globe.vertex.glsl`.
-It is controlled by a "globeness" parameter, also stored in `globe_transform.ts`.
+The transition animation is implemented in the shader's projection function, and is controlled by a "globeness" parameter passed from the transform.

 ## GPU atan() error correction